Jennifer Archambeault - Chair

 Steering committee that serves in an advisory capacity to the Board of Directors regarding MLS policies, ACTRIS data use, AustinHomeSearch, and new partnerships and collaborations that deliver service to ABoR members.
 Steering Committees meet monthly or as needed.

-Vice Chair: Jennifer Archambeault
+Chair: Jennifer Archambeault

 Mission Statement: To serve in a consultative and advisory capacity to the Board of Directors with respect to promoting an orderly marketplace, technology that benefits and empowers REALTORS® and their clients, and the development of strategies that leverage listing data in new and innovative ways.